AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 They may serve as a form of revenue as a byproduct of this, in the same way that any economic cost is a form of “revenue” for some other party in the system.
 However, the fundamental purpose of fees is not profit.
 It is to protect the network from spam.

 In this post, we outline below a new mechanism that leans on this fact to allow users to pay less in fees while maintaining security properties of the underlying fee market.
-The primitive introduced, however, has much more far-reaching implications than merely lower costs for users.
+The primitive we introduce, however, has much more far-reaching implications than merely lower costs for users.

 ## Motivation